 4.6.3 Restricted Stock and Restricted Stock Units.
 If Restricted Stock or Restricted Stock Units are granted, the number of shares of Restricted Stock or Restricted Stock Units shall be determined by dividing the dollar amount of the grant by the Fair Market Value of a share of Common Stock on the Grant Date.
 Except as otherwise provided in the Restricted Stock Agreement or Restricted Stock Unit Agreement, each share of Restricted Stock or each Restricted Stock Unit will vest on the first anniversary of the grant, provided that such Restricted Stock or Restricted Stock Unit has not been forfeited, as provided below.
-Except as otherwise provided in the Restricted Stock Agreement or Restricted Stock Unit Agreement, (a) in the event of a Service Termination of a Participant due to death, "permanent and total disability" (within the meaning of Section 22(e)(3) of the Code), or retirement, any unvested Restricted Stock or Restricted Stock Units held by such Participant shall immediately vest, and (b) in the event of a Service Termination for any other reason, any unvested Restricted Stock or Restricted Stock Unit held by such Participant shall immediately be deemed forfeited.
+Except as otherwise provided in the Restricted Stock Agreement or Restricted Stock Unit Agreement, (a) in the event of a Service Termination of a Participant due to death, "permanent and total disability" (within the meaning of Section 22(e)(3) of the Code), or retirement, any unvested Restricted Stock or Restricted Stock Units held by such Participant shall immediately be deemed forfeited.